EduardaSRBastos/profile-preferences-api/README.md

  * Create a new Firebase project and obtain the necessary credentials.
  * Configure Firebase in the project by providing the credentials.

+Remember to replace the placeholder values (such as Firebase credentials and user ID) with the actual values when setting up and using the API.

 4. Start the API server:

     ```bash